Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis

 - Confirm that the new member switch is now included within the Virtual Chassis configuration by entering the show virtual-chassis command on a Virtual Chassis console or management port.
 You should see the new member switch listed in the output with Status displayed as Prsnt.

-- Cable the next port into the Virtual Chassis, using Steps
+- Cable the next port into the Virtual Chassis.
+Refer to Steps 4 through 5 in this procedure.

 If you immediately cable both VCPs on the new switch into the existing Virtual Chassis at the same time, a member switch that was already part of the Virtual Chassis might become non-operational for several seconds.
 The Virtual Chassis drops network traffic to this switch during the downtime.